 Adam Geary describes my work in the pocket size photo book „berlinoir“ as follows:

-He started using photography whilst studying architecture and since 2008 has exhibited widely.
-His work has been shown as a Highlight at the European Month of Photography Festival in Berlin during 2010 and across venues in various cities including Amsterdam, Venice, Helsinki, Copenhagen, London and Oklahoma.
+“Sebastian Klug started using photography whilst studying architecture and since 2008 has exhibited widely.
+His work has been shown as a Highlight at the European Month of Photography Festival in Berlin during 2010 and across venues in various cities including Venice, Amsterdam, Helsinki, Copenhagen, Munich, London, Chicago and Detroit.

 Using a Nokia 6300 mobile phone at low light levels, Klug create an atmospheric visual diary that mixes the grain, noise and strange colours of his phone’s pictures, with that of his nocturnal encounters.
 The people he photographs float like ghosts, leaving small traces of their existence as they journey through the night.”